 - Facilitating care between patient, primary care, behavioral health and the broader community

 The Santa Barbara Neighborhood Clinics Behavioral Health Department collaborates with a large number of organizations that are important to Behavioral Health within our community.
 Among those collaborators are: CALM, Cottage Health, Council on Drug Abuse and Alcoholism (CADA), Doctors Without Walls, Family Service Agency, Hospice of Santa Barbara, Sanctuary Centers of Santa Barbara, New Beginnings, the Santa Barbara County Department of Behavioral Wellness, including varies state departments, such as the Department of Rehabilitation, and the Department of Social Services.

-Appointments can be made for services at any of SBNC’s Medical Clinics
+Appointments can be made for services at any of Santa Barbara Neighborhood Clinics Medical locations.

 To make an appointment, call (805) 617-7889